Nezu-Devs/Nezu/README.md

 #### Function `dbg`

-Inspect scopes and values of given keys (variable names etc.).
+To debug, use funtion `dbg`, it will inspect scopes and values of given keys (variable names etc.).

 - **_Args_**